maimohaan/ocr-document-search-application/README.md

 ## Features
 - **OCR for Text Extraction**: Upload images in .jpg, .png, or .jpeg format to extract text using OCR powered by Tesseract.
-- **Handwritten Text Recognition**: Recognize and extract handwritten text from images.
+- **Multi-Language Support**: Recognizes and extracts text in both Hindi and English.
 - **Search Functionality**: Exact match, fuzzy search, and Boolean search capabilities for analyzing the extracted text.

 ## Prerequisites